 - Invent mnemonics for some of your items to help you remember them.

-- You should develop and make use of this throughout the course; on the due date, copy the text export of your deck (video) and paste it into the body of an email to the instructor; it is okay if the formatting is ugly.
-(BTW: Only the desktop version of Anki can export.)
+- You should develop and make use of this throughout the course; on the due date, copy the text of your deck and paste it into the body of an email to the instructor; it is okay if the formatting is ugly.
+Only the desktop version of Anki can export a deck, as shown in this video.

 This assignment will be assessed on the basis of: